Angel Has Fallen

-Angel Has Fallen is a 2019 American action thriller film directed by Ric Roman Waugh.
+Angel Has Fallen is a 2019 political action thriller film directed by Ric Roman Waugh.
 It is the third installment in the Has Fallen film series, following Olympus Has Fallen (2013) and London Has Fallen (2016).
 The film stars Gerard Butler, Morgan Freeman, Jada Pinkett Smith, Lance Reddick, Tim Blake Nelson, Piper Perabo, Nick Nolte, and Danny Huston.
-The plot again follows United States Secret Service agent Mike Banning as he races against time to clear his name after being framed for a drone attack on the President of the United States, Allan Trumbull.
+The plot again follows United States Secret Service agent Mike Banning as he races against time to clear his name after being framed for a drone attack on President of the United States Allan Trumbull.

 The film was officially announced in October 2016, and Roman Waugh was hired in July 2017.
 New members of the cast were added in early 2018, and filming began in February of that year around Bulgaria and the United Kingdom.

-The film was released in the United States on August 23, 2019, by Lionsgate.
+The film was released in the United States and United Kingdom on August 23, 2019, by Lionsgate.
 It received mixed reviews from critics and grossed $146 million worldwide.
 Plans for future sequels and TV spin-offs are in development.

 Plot

-Secret Service agent Mike Banning undergoes training at a military facility in Virginia, owned by his former Army Ranger commanding officer Wade Jennings, now CEO of private military company Salient Global.
-He is recommended for the position of Secret Service Director by President Allan Trumbull, to replace retiring Director David Gentry, but hides the fact that he suffers from migraines and insomnia and takes painkillers to cope with chronic back pain from previous combat injuries.
+Secret Service agent Mike Banning undergoes training at a paramilitary facility in Virginia, owned by his former Army Ranger commanding officer Wade Jennings, now CEO of private military company Salient Global.
+Banning is recommended for the position of Secret Service director by U.S. President Allan Trumbull, to replace retiring director David Gentry, but hides the fact that he suffers from migraines and insomnia and takes painkillers to cope with chronic back pain from previous combat injuries.

-While Trumbull is on a private fishing trip at Queen's Lake in Williamsburg, Virginia, a swarm of armed drones attack and overwhelm his protection detail, with only Banning surviving and saving the president.
-Both are incapacitated, but Banning recovers while Trumbull is left in a coma.
+While Trumbull is on a private fishing trip at Queen's Lake in Williamsburg, a swarm of armed drones attacks and kills his protection detail, with only Banning surviving and saving him.
+Both are incapacitated, but Banning recovers, while Trumbull is left in a coma.
 FBI agent Helen Thompson is presented with falsified evidence implicating Banning in the attack, leading to his arrest.
-En route to a detention facility, Banning's transport is ambushed but he escapes after killing the attackers and unmasking them as mercenaries from Salient Global with whom he partook in the training exercise.
-Realizing that Jennings has betrayed and framed him and is trying to kill him to avoid any possibility of the truth coming out, he calls his wife Leah at a nearby gas station, letting her know he is alive and determined to expose the real perpetrator.
-The call alerts Thompson to his location, alongside two militia men who have also put a bounty on him, forcing him to steal the militia man's 18-wheeler truck while pursued by many police officers.
-Banning escapes after crashing the truck and eventually makes his way to his estranged father Clay's off-grid cabin in the backwoods of White Hall, West Virginia.
+En route to a detention facility, Banning's transport is ambushed, but he escapes after killing the attackers and unmasking them as mercenaries from Salient Global with whom he took part in a training exercise.
+Realizing that Jennings has betrayed and framed him, Banning calls his wife Leah from a nearby gas station, letting her know he is alive and determined to expose the real perpetrator.
+The call alerts Thompson to his location, forcing Banning to steal a militia man's 18-wheeler truck while pursued by many police officers.
+Banning escapes after crashing the truck, and eventually makes his way to his estranged father, Clay, who has been living off-grid in a cabin in the backwoods of White Hall, West Virginia.